Communicating with Decision-Makers

 Effectively communicating with decision-makers is an essential skill for IMPACT-oriented scientists.
 IMPACT-oriented scientists understand health literacy.
 Using plain language helps the public (including decision-makers) read, understand, and know what to do with research findings.

-Below are some clips from two videos focusing on effective communication with decision-makers:
+Clips from videos focusing on effective communication with decision-makers:

 Strategically Using Data